ChrisToJ/RepData_PeerAssessment1/PA1_template.md

 The total steps per day are displayed as a histogram.
 The mean value of the total number of steps taken per day (1.0766 &times; 10<sup>4</sup>) is highlighted by a vertical red line, the median (1.0766 &times; 10<sup>4</sup>) by a vertical blue line.
-The mean and the median overlap.
+The mean and the median overlap, and the peak of days with no recorded steps is gone.

 ```r
 hist(total_impsteps, breaks=11,